-A Thrift Savings Plan or TSP is a retirement saving plan exclusively offered to private sector workers.
+A Thrift Savings Plan is a retirement saving plan exclusively offered to Federal employees and members of the uniformed services.
 It was introduced in the late 1980s by the adoption of the Federal Employee’s Retirement System Act for government workers and members of the military.
 A TSP may be automatically contributed to with each paycheck earned and in some cases, matched by the agency a person works for.

 Typically not taxed until after retirement age, a TSP is similar in set-up as a 401K with the employer matching a certain amount of money saved by the employee.
 A Roth TSP gives people greater freedom to use their post-tax dollars to invest at the same time that they are making contributions to their normal TSP with pre-tax dollars.